-Before you have your period your body is secreting higher levels of the hormone progesterone.
-This hormone signals your body to start shedding some of the vaginal lining.
-It is possible that some amounts of tissue are shed before you experience your period, due to the high amount of progesterone that is in the body.
-This tissue shed would also be rich in sugar and provide a mechanism for Candida to develop further.
+Before you have your period, your body is secreting higher levels of the hormone progesterone.
+This hormone, signals to your body to start shedding some of the vaginal lining.
+It is possible that some amounts of tissue are shed, before you experience your period, due to the high amount of progesterone that is in the body.
+The tissue shed, will contain glycogen; providing food for Candida utilize for further development.

 Vaginal pH also plays a role in helping a yeast infection to occur before your period.
-Estrogen levels drop shortly after the very beginning of ovulation and right before you menstruate.
-Estrogen levels are inversely related to vaginal pH (the more estrogen you have the lower pH your vagina will be at).
-According to a study published in Endocrinology [2005 Feb; 146(2): 816–824], estrogen causes the cells in your vagina to have acidic secretions.
+Estrogen levels drop shortly after the very beginning of ovulation, and right before menstruation.
+Estrogen levels are inversely related to vaginal pH (the more estrogen in a woman’s body, the lower pH her vagina will be at).
+According to a study published in Endocrinology [2005 Feb; 146(2): 816–824], estrogen causes the cells in the vagina to have acidic secretions.

-Thus it is likely that your yeast infections before a period are due to a higher vaginal pH and the greater availability of sugar in the vagina.
-If you have had recurrent vaginal Candidiasis before your period, it is possible that the yeast have grown into your vaginal tissue.
-Because the yeast’s hyphae go into the vaginal lining, they are better able to feed on the sugar estrogen has caused the cells to take on.
+Thus, it is likely, that yeast infections before a period, are due to a higher vaginal pH; and the greater availability of sugar in the vagina.
+If you have had recurrent vaginal Candidiasis, before your period, it is possible that the yeast have grown into your vaginal tissue.
+Because the yeast’s hyphae go into the vaginal lining, they are better able to feed on the glycogen estrogen has caused the cells to take on.
 Thus, each time your cells acquire more sugar before menstruation, yeast overgrows and you get an infection.

 Progesterone and the Immune System

-Elevated glycogen and higher pH may not be the only reason you are experiencing yeast infections before periods.
+Elevated glycogen, and higher pH, may not be the only reasons you are experiencing yeast infections before periods.
 As the above graph explains, progesterone is significantly elevated in the days prior to your period.
-Progesterone’s effects on the immune system was documented by a study published in Microbiology and Immunology (Volume 39, Issue 6, pages 405–409, June 1995).
-The study examined the reaction of white blood cells to progesterone; specifically their ability to fight Candida.
+Progesterone’s effects on the immune system, was documented by a study published in Microbiology and Immunology [Volume 39, Issue 6, pages 405–409, June 1995].
+The study examined the reaction of white blood cells to progesterone; specifically, their ability to fight Candida.
 The study found that progesterone seemed to significantly hinder the ability of white blood cells to fight Candida in rats that also had been pretreated with estrogen.

-Additionally, elevated levels of estrogen in the body may also cause the vaginal lining to be over enriched with sugar.
+Additionally, elevated levels of estrogen in the body may also cause the vaginal lining to be over enriched with glycogen (a type of sugar).

 Lower Levels of Progesterone